RaduTerec/Weather/README.md

 > For brevity, the diagram doesn't contain all Foreign-Keys.

-The user contains only the necessary properties for login, aka `UserName`, `PasswordHash` and a reference to the `roleUser` table.
+The user contains only the necessary properties for login, aka `UserName`, `PasswordHash` and a reference to the `userRoles` table.
 The password hash is computed using the [`IPasswordHasher<TUser>` implementation](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.ipasswordhasher-1?view=aspnetcore-7.0).

-A user can, based on his role, create only measurements or both measurements & cities.
+A user can, based on his roles, create only measurements or both measurements & cities.

 ## Integration tests

-The pipeline in the integration tests is quite interesting as it overwrites the default database & JWT options.
+The pipeline in the integration tests is quite interesting as it overwrites the default database but not the JWT or the RateLimiting options.
 Each Test Unit then initializes the in-memory database with only the data it needs for the test and then makes sure it's disposed at the end.

-The tests use only the API methods, thus making sure that if the internals of the API change, as long as the call stays the same, the test won't have to change.
+Each test uses only the API public methods, thus making sure that if the internal method or classes of the API change, as long as the public API call stays the same, the test won't have to change.

-Reiterating what was said at the beginning, the integration tests ensure:
+The purpose of the integration tests is to ensure:

 - that 2 systems (in this case API & DB) work well together.
 - that the business rules (rate limiting, health check) are followed.
 - cover cases which a unit test might not cover (how many requests are sent until an error is triggered).
+- handle business rules (authentication for certain roles)

 Why not just set up Docker and use a real database and then dispose it?

 - having an in-memory DB ensures, that your system has one dependency less.
 - it simplifies the testing pipeline, as no Docker is required.
 - saves some money for starting-up docker instances.

-For basic stuff, like how to create such a project, and what are the available methods of the `WebApplicationFactory`, please see [this MS article](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0).
+For basic stuff, like how to create such an integration test project, and what are the available methods of the `WebApplicationFactory`, please see [this MS article](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0).

 ### Database set-up